hntdenver/hntdenver/README.md

 ChromosphereDAO will work alongside ColoradoJamDAO in collaboration with Jared Polis and his administration to create equitable policies around cryptocurrencies.

-## MOAR COOKS
+## MOAR cooks

-We'll have lots of kitchens, so we'll need lots of cooks.
+"I'm assembling a team..."<br><br>We'll have lots of kitchens, so we'll need lots of cooks.
 Please spread the word if this sounds like a community you'd like to play a role in.
 All spots are currently available.
 We are building from the absolute ground up.
 Eager to work alongside some passionate folks who are exctied about the Helium ecosystem!